 Experimentation and play is the name of the game overall; you're required to be communicating with someone, not just broadcasting (so it's different than, say, FM radio), but within that you can do many different things.
-Some people communicate using ham radio satellites in orbit, some bounce signals off the moon (yes, that works!), some talk to astronauts (most astronauts are hams, and the ISS has a ham radio station onboard!), some communicate using extremely low frequencies that can penetrate the earth's surface, some use extremely high frequencies that can period at mirrors.
+Some people communicate using ham radio satellites in orbit, some bounce signals off the moon (yes, that works!), some talk to astronauts (most astronauts are hams!), some communicate using extremely low frequencies that can penetrate the earth's surface, some use extremely high frequencies that bounce off mirrors.
 Some use digital modes that take minutes to send a tiny amount of data, so they can talk to the world with a milliwatt.
 Some people travel to exotic locations (usually, rocks in the middle of oceans) to do ham radio.
-Some people even use it for telemetry, control, and data for remotelycontrolled vehicles and model rockets!
 It is, generally, dorking around at scale.
 As the philosopher said,